petertilsen/amazon-braket-mcp-server/README.md

 **Expected Response:**
 > "Great choice for learning!
 The Quantum Fourier Transform (QFT) is fundamental to many quantum algorithms.
 Here's what this 3-qubit QFT does:
 >
-> **Circuit Structure:**
+> **ASCII Circuit Structure:**
-> - Hadamard gates create superposition
-> - Controlled phase gates add quantum interference
-> - SWAP gates reorder the qubits
+> ```
+> q0: ─H──●────●────────────M─
+> q1: ────│──H──●──────────M─
+> q2: ────│─────│──H───────M─
+> ```
 >
+> **How it works:**
+> - Hadamard gates (H) create superposition on each qubit
+> - Controlled phase gates (●) add quantum interference between qubits
+> - The pattern creates frequency domain transformations
+>
 > **Applications:**
-> - **Shor's Algorithm**: For factoring large numbers
+> - **Shor's Algorithm**: For factoring large numbers (quantum cryptography)
 > - **Phase Estimation**: Finding eigenvalues of quantum operators
-> - **Period Finding**: Detecting periodic patterns in data
+> - **Period Finding**: Detecting periodic patterns in quantum data
 >
 > The QFT transforms computational basis states into frequency domain representations, similar to classical Fourier transforms but leveraging quantum parallelism.
-When we run this, you'll see how quantum interference creates specific measurement patterns!"
+The detailed circuit diagram has been saved to your workspace for study!"

 ### Example 6: Error Handling and Troubleshooting